 1.4.1 Nutrients and trace elements, mineral supply

-The nutrients and trace elements and thus the mineral supply are another ecological factor that can control the occurrence of plants.
+The nutrients and trace elements (micronutrients) and thus the mineral supply are another ecological factor that can control the occurrence of plants.
 In addition to the main elements C, H and O, several other chemical elements play a role as bio-elements through their participation in the structure of organisms.
-The bioelements of plants are listed in ◘ Table A-2.
+The bio-elements of plants are listed in ◘ Table A-2.

-◘ Fig. A-12 Differently shaped leaves of Zygophyllum dumosum. a: hygromorphic leaves; b: xeromorphic leaves during desiccation as a result of water deficiency.
-The still existing partly mesomorphic leaves bear a grey pubescence (Photos: Breckle).

-Table A-2 Bioelements in plants (macro- and micro-nutrients, trace elements and essentiality.
-In addition to C, O and H, the following elements are significant in plants
+Table A-2 Bio-elements in plants (macro- and micro-nutrients, trace elements and essentiality.
+In addition to C, O and H, the following elements are significant in plants.